 Evidence of the rebuilding at DePaul started in 2011-12 as the Blue Demons improved in a variety of ways.
 DePaul opened the season by winning nine of its first 12 games.
 The 9-3 record marked just the third time in the last 25 seasons that a DePaul team won at least nine of its first 12 contests.
 In addition to the increase in victories, DePaul also posted its highest scoring average since 1994-95 and the highest number of steals per game since the 2002-03 campaign.

-Individually, Cleveland Melvin's 522 points marked the sixth-highest sophomore total in program history while Brandon Young became the first player since Rod Strickland to total at least 100 assists in a season as a freshman and sophomore.
+Individually, Melvin's 522 points marked the sixth-highest sophomore total in program history while Young became the first player since Rod Strickland to total at least 100 assists in a season as a freshman and sophomore.

-Purnell led the Blue Demons through the 2010-11 campaign and set a foundation for future success behind rookies Cleveland Melvin and Brandon Young.
+Purnell led the Blue Demons through the 2010-11 campaign and set a foundation for future success behind then-rookies Melvin and Young.
 Melvin was selected as the BIG EAST Rookie of the Year and was joined on the BIG EAST All-Rookie Team with Young.
 Melvin was Purnell's first signee as he inked his National Letter of Intent a month after Purnell was hired at DePaul.
 The two Baltimore natives led the Blue Demons and all BIG EAST freshmen in scoring throughout the 2010-11 season.

 Melvin's BIG EAST Rookie of the Year honor was the first major BIG EAST award by a DePaul player and he was the first player to earn conference rookie of the year honors since Quentin Richardson was the 1999 Conference USA Freshman of the Year.
 Melvin also eclipsed Mark Aguirre's freshman field goal percentage record by shooting .522 from the field.